Online Art Travels: An Ultimate Banksy City Guide

 Just a few days earlier, Banksy had completed the Migrant Child, on the island of Dorsoduro, visible from Campiello Mosca.
 This work represents a child wearing a lifejacket and holding a pink flare.
 A reference to migrants and refugees is evident and it is currently a strong political issue in the country.

-London has always been one of Banksy’s favorite spots.
+Next city in Banksy guide is London.
+It has always been one of Banksy’s favorite spots.
 It was even the scenario in which an epic battle took place: the one between him and the veteran street artist King Robbo (see details here).

 The work Shop until You Drop survives on the side of an office building on Bruton Lane.
 Also known as the Falling Shopper, shows a woman falling from the top of a building together with a shopping cart.
 The artwork simply points out the perils of consumerism.
 It is now still visible, although quite damaged.